QCDIS/NaaVRE-website/Readiness-level-framework.md

 - The notebook cells can be containerized.
 [2]
 - The containerized cells can run without any modifications.
 [2]
 - The input and output of each cell is clear.
 It is both clear what the structure is (e.g. what data type is used) and what the data content is from a domain perspective.
 [3]
-- Each containerized cell has a Guid and version number <span style="color:green">(This is currently not a feature in NaaVRE.
+- Each containerized cell has a persistent identifier and version number <span style="color:green">(This is currently not a feature in NaaVRE.
 But might become possible in the future.
 Added to [potential ToDos](#potential-todos-for-lifewatch-vlic))</span> [4]
 - The duration of computation, memory usage, and power usage of the container is acceptable.
 As there is currently no dashboard to monitor resource usage, contact the VLIC team for guidelines.
 [4]
 - The containerized cells and workflow are interoperable with other systems. <span style="color:green">(Is this something that should be possible using the "Export" button in the experiment manager.
 Does this always result in an exception?
 Tried looking into the documentation: https://naavre.net/docs/tutorials/#compose-a-workflow , but didn't find it.)</span> [6]
 - Validation [6]